apollographql/apollo-server/docs/source/features/mocking.md

 ## API

 Under the hood, Apollo Sever uses a library for building GraphQL servers, called `graphql-tools`.
-The mocking functionality is provided by the function [`addMockFunctionsToSchema`]() and [`MockList`]() is exported directly.
+The mocking functionality is provided by the function [`addMockFunctionsToSchema`](../api/graphql-tools#addMockFunctionsToSchema).
+The `mocks` object is passed directly to the function and `preserveResolvers` is always true. [`MockList`](../api/graphql-tools#MockList) is exported directly from the `graphql-tools` library.

-TODO point to the graphql-tools api